Formosa, Argentina: What to pack, what to wear, and when to go [2023]

 Travel neck support pillow

-A plug adapter that supports outlet types I. It's important that you find the correct type.
-Many adapters for sale now are just plugs and require your devices to change the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one works in most areas.
+A plug adapter that supports outlet types I. Ensure that you pick the necessary kind.
+A lot of adapters currently available are just plugs and expect your devices to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one should be appropriate for most areas.

 Power bank for devices